Unhealthy Foods For Kids: Don’t Feed These Unhealthy Foods to Children

 If you really want to go the distance, or want a lower-carb meal, replace pasta with zucchini noodles.
 Alternatively, you can add more vegetables to the pasta for bulk while reducing the pasta (or carb) portion.

-Otherwise, macaroni and cheese is one of those unhealthy foods for kids that should remain on the grocery store shelf.
+Otherwise, macaroni and cheese is one of those “don’t feed these foods to your children” foods.

 Speaking of unhealthy foods for kids, we turn our attention to fruit snacks.

 Strike fruit snacks, fruit rolls, and fruit-like candy from your grocery list once and for all.